timstoverdocs/portfolio/README.md

-# tim stover portfolio
+# Tim Stover Portfolio

-This portfolio contains writing samples.
-This portfolio shows my ability to write "docs as code" and use Github.
+This portfolio shows my work samples and the tools used to create them.

 Please click the link(s) below to view relevant files.